Mt. Batulao – Nasugbu, Batangas (Climb Guide)

 We reached the first registration area located at the Old Trail.
 We logged in, rested a bit, and continued on the trail.
 The trail was becoming narrow and one wrong step can be dangerous

-We planned to watch the sunrise at the summit, but we’re still far when the sun started to reveal itself on the horizon.
-A few more minutes, we finally saw the summit of Mt.
+We planned to watch the sunrise at the summit, but we were still far when the sun started to reveal itself on the horizon.
+After a few more minutes, we finally saw the summit of Mt.
 Batulao.
 We lost our hope of reaching it before the sun completely rises.
 We just realized that we’re still at the foot of the mountain.

 MT.
 BATULAO SUMMIT